Go Back Up

 Other circumstances that allow you to change your health coverage include experiencing an enrollment or policy information display error, gaining or becoming a dependent due to child support, or getting an SEP appeal decision that's in your favor.
 Survivors of domestic abuse are also eligible for an SEP to enroll in a health plan that's separate from their abuser.
 Those who leave incarceration may also become eligible for an SEP.

-Finally, you may become eligible for an SEP if you participate in your employer’s group health plan and it either becomes unaffordable or stops providing minimum value.
+Finally, you may become eligible for an SEP if you participate in an employer-funded group health plan and it either becomes unaffordable or stops providing minimum value (MV).
 However, you must be able to drop your employer-sponsored coverage to take advantage of the SEP.

-Your group plan is unaffordable if you must pay more than 9.02% of your household income in 2025 for premiums.
+Your group plan is unaffordable if you must pay more than 9.02% of your household income in 2025 for monthly premium payments.

 Special enrollment for families with a low household income